hbai521/Calcium_Imaging/README.md

 ```
 - Pycharm setup

-  - Open PyCharm → 'New Project'
+  - Open PyCharm → `New Project`

-  - Select 'New environment using venv'
+  - Select `New environment using venv`

   - Set the folder name (e.g., calcium_env)

-  - Click Create to generate the environment
+  - Click `Create` to generate the environment

 ✅ Once the environment is ready, install the required Python packages.